anarres-org/generic_docker_systemd/README.md

     - role: generic_docker_systemd
 ```

-If you are using mongo, you can use the following task to create the
+If you are using mongo:
-required directory:

 ```yaml
 - name: '[Pretask] Create directories'